bebo1010/Depth-Estimator-with-Skeleton/README.md

 - [x] Display Functionality
     - [x] Horizontal lines and Vertical lines
     - [x] Epipolar lines
-        - If **ArUco** are detected
-            - Display epipolar lines from corner points
-        - If **ArUco** are not detected
         - Display epipolar lines from key points of scene
         - The method for detecting key points defaults to `ORB`
             - Can be swapped to `SIFT`
     - [x] Freeze frame
     - [x] Information Panel
-        - [x] 3D position of 4 corner points of ArUco
-            - [x] Estimated 3D position
-            - [x] RealSense 3D position
+        - [ ] Not implemented yet
         - [x] Mouse hover 3D position
+- [ ] Skeleton functionality
+    - [x] 2D skeleton on image
+    - [ ] 3D skeleton in Open3D display
 - [ ] Chessboard calibration for stereo camera
     - [x] Calibration and save image
     - [ ] Load back the parameters and rectify the images